 (When scheduled) At a conference with your university supervisor and cooperating teacher, discuss your performance on your first observation.
-Review the PEPE Observation Instrument, if applicable (Table III).
-Set 3-5 specific goals for improvement of your teaching during the internship (See attached documents for conference formats).
+Review the Educate Alabama goals for improvement of your teaching during the internship (See COE internship syllabus).
 These goals should come from the discussion and review of candidate proficiencies (See Table I) and will help you focus on areas needing improvement, practice, or experience.
-Your university supervisor and cooperating teacher will determine if a further observation is needed immediately (before mid-term) to determine your 'pass-fail' status
+Your university supervisor and cooperating teacher will determine if a further observation is needed immediately (before mid-term) to determine your 'pass-fail' status.